Totem Pole Park

 Ed Galloway spent his retirement years building Totem Pole Park, a monument to the American Indian, from stone, concrete and his imagination.
 The center piece is a giant Totem Pole building supported by an enormous concrete turtle.
 Nearby is a "Fiddle House" in which Galloway's hand-crafted fiddles and other inlaid wood artifacts are displayed.
 (He was well known for his elaborately carved furniture, violins and wood pictures).

-The "Fiddle House" museum/gift shop is open 11am - 3pm (except in inclement weather).
+Museum/Gift Shop is open 11am - 3pm (except in inclement weather).